JedPat/markov_midi/README.md

-# markov_midi
+# AI music generator
-Symbolic Markov-chain-based music algorithm

-The algorithm was designed to generate new algorithmic melodies markov-based on the input ones.
+The algorithm was designed to generate new algorithmic melodies based on the input ones.

-From I to X stands for Markov chain order.

 Output MIDI files have to be instrumented in any DAW software to be heard.